A Year After DOE's Efficiency Rollback, Four Rules Are Gone for Good

 Former appliance warranty claims adjuster turned investigative repair journalist.

 One year ago this February, Energy Secretary Chris Wright postponed seven Biden-era appliance efficiency rules.
-What looked at the time like a two-year regulatory freeze has since broken cleanly into two piles.
-Three rules are gone, killed by Congressional Review Act resolutions through 2025.
-Four are back, finalized as test procedures and in force today.
+What looked at the time like a temporary regulatory freeze did not stay temporary.
+Congress stepped in, and on May 9, 2025, President Trump signed four Congressional Review Act resolutions that permanently struck down four of those rules.
+The other three remain in regulatory limbo.

-The three killed rules are the ones that would have tightened minimum efficiency.
-H.J.Res.20 struck down the water heater rule, the one that would have ended sales of non-condensing tankless gas models by 2029.
+H.J.Res.20 struck down the consumer gas-fired instantaneous water heater rule, the one that would have ended sales of non-condensing tankless gas models.
 That was the piece drawing the most California installer attention because non-condensing units fit a broader range of venting retrofits at a lower price.
-Those are now staying on shelves indefinitely under federal law.
+Those models are staying on shelves indefinitely under federal law.

-H.J.Res.24 did the same to the walk-in cooler and freezer standard.
-H.J.Res.75 killed the commercial refrigerator and freezer rule.
-Both had been producing late-2024 and early-2025 product redesigns at the major commercial equipment OEMs.
-Those redesigns aren't being reversed, but the regulatory floor is no longer there either.
+H.J.Res.24 repealed the walk-in cooler and walk-in freezer efficiency standard.
+H.J.Res.75 repealed the commercial refrigerator and freezer standard.
+Both rules had been driving late-2024 and early-2025 product redesigns at the major commercial-equipment OEMs.
+Those redesigns aren't being reversed, but the federal regulatory floor is no longer there either.

 What This Means for California Installers